The Shape of Beliefs: Geometry, Dynamics, and Interventions along Representation Manifolds of Language Models' Posteriors: Results

 Now that we have established a ground-truth map of beliefs, we investigate the situation where the input materializes a sharp change of distribution and the corresponding response of the model to this impulse perturbation.
 Concretely, we study the model's output distribution when we input a time series whose first 1000 numbers follow $\mathcal{N}(300,100)$ and the next ones abruptly switch to $\mathcal{N}(700,100)$ (Fig.~\ref{fig:belief_dynamics}A).

 We observe two timescales of adjustment in Fig.~\ref{fig:belief_dynamics}B. The mean of the output distribution quickly settles on the new mean.
 The variance takes longer to equilibrate, defining an effective \emph{timescale of belief equilibration}.
 The specific trajectory that the model follows is reflected both in probability space (Fig.~\ref{fig:belief_dynamics}D) and in representation space (Fig.~\ref{fig:belief_dynamics}C).
-They show that, after the switch, the model jumps to a phase of high variance, which can be seen equivalently as a \emph{high entropy} state\footnote{For a normal distribution, entropy $h = \log{\sigma} + h_0$.} reflecting the model's uncertainty about what the input data represents.
+They show that, after the switch, the model jumps to a phase of high variance, or equivalently a phase of \emph{high entropy}\footnote{For a normal distribution, entropy $h = \log{\sigma} + h_0$.}, reflecting the model's uncertainty about what the input data represents.

 In App.~\ref{sec:ideal_observer}, we compare the model's empirical response to that of an ideal observer.
-In App.~\ref{app:metalearning}, we consider the response to a time series with multiple switches and observe meta-in-context learning capabilities~\cite{codaforno2023metaincontextlearninglargelanguage}.
+In App.~\ref{app:metalearning}, we consider the response to a time series with multiple switches and observe meta-in-context learning capabilities~\citep{codaforno2023metaincontextlearninglargelanguage}.